 - help students evaluate academic progress and adjustment to university life.

 Students with declared majors and/or minors are advised by departmental major or program advisors, faculty who provide general information as well as more specialized information about majors and minor programs, departmental course offerings, and career and graduate opportunities.
 They help students select courses for general, major, related, and other requirements.
-Students in the Honors College and those seeking more than one major or degree, a minor, or admission to professional school should meet periodically with one or more additional advisors.
+Students seeking more than one major or degree, a minor, or admission to professional school should meet periodically with one or more additional advisors.
 A complete list of academic advisors is available on the college website or in the College office.